-David Adler La Lanterne Mansion: Carolyn Morse Ely House
+David Adler La Lanterne Mansion: Carolyn Morse Ely Estate

 Photos: JS Eckert

-This magnificent historic Lake Bluff home by David Adler is offered for sale and is also known as La Lanterne: The Carolyn Morse Ely Estate.
-Have another peek…
+This magnificent historic Lake Bluff home by David Adler is also known as La Lanterne: The Carolyn Morse Ely Estate.

-The History Center of Lake Forest-Lake Bluff indicates:
+The History Center of Lake Forest-Lake Bluff notes:

 “Formal rooms are en enfilade, or long line, as the public part of the house is only one room deep.”